thaychansy/click-through-rate-prediction/README.md

 ## Conclusion

 - While there are challenges associated with using machine learning for CTR prediction, the benefits often outweigh the drawbacks.
 Machine learning provides advertisers with valuable insights that help them fine-tune their campaigns and maximize ROI.
 In the following code examples, we will demonstrate how to implement machine learning techniques to predict ad click-through rates and evaluate the performance of these models.

+- The XGBoost model outperforms the Logistic Regression model in terms of accuracy, precision, recall, and F1-score.
+It shows strong performance across both classes with fewer misclassifications.

+- The Logistic Regression model, while less accurate, provides a simpler and more interpretable solution that could be enhanced with additional feature engineering and hyperparameter tuning.

 ## Reference and Dataset Source